 It is sadly not uncommon to hear stories about nursing home abuse, as an elder care lawyer Danbury CT trusts knows all too well.
 However, when many people imagine nursing home abuse, they probably are picturing terrible stories of nursing home residents that are being tormented physically and psychologically or exploited financially by their nursing home staff.
 While these examples are very serious types of abuse, there is another, equally as serious, type of abuse that often goes unacknowledged: neglect.
 With the millions of Americans who live in nursing homes throughout the country, neglect is often an understated problem that could cause a significant risk to the elderly.
-If you or a loved one has suffered from nursing home neglect, you may want to contact an elder care lawyer Danbury CT can turn to.
-The professionals at Legal Sweeney have many years of experience fighting to give voices to nursing home abuse victims.
+If you or a loved one has suffered from nursing home neglect, you may want to contact an elder care lawyer Danbury, CT can turn to.
+The professionals at Sweeney Legal, LLC have many years of experience fighting to give voices to nursing home abuse victims.

 What is Considered Nursing Home Neglect?

 While the legal definition of what is considered nursing home neglect varies by state, it is usually described as nursing home staff failing to ensure or provide:

 - Appropriate housing that is protected from the weather and is safe